Claes Oldenburg, American, born Sweden, 1929

 Purchase with funds from Mr. and Mrs. J. Mack Robinson, 2002.260

-The High Museum of Art is pleased to present Top Drawer, a selection of drawings from four of the museum's curatorial departments.
-Separated by centuries and continents, these diverse drawings are brought together by the unique insights each work brings into its creation.
+Top Drawer was a selection of drawings from four of the High Museum's curatorial departments.
+Separated by centuries and continents, these diverse drawings were brought together by the unique insights each work brings into its creation.